nicslabdev/NRF52840-Beacon_Scanner/README.md

     sudo screen /dev/ttyACM0 115200

-Where */dev/ttyACM0* is the nRF52840 PDK device.
-You can know what is the path of your nRF52840 connecting it and executing *dmesg* in the Linux terminal.
+Where */dev/ttyACM0* is the nRF52840 device.
+You can know what is the path of your nRF52840 connecting it and executing *dmesg* on UNIX terminal.

+In case you are working on nRF52840 Development Kit:

+- Use nRF USB connector (J3 connector) for **beacon scanner function**.
+- Use MCU USB connector (J2 connector) in order to see logger messages.

+## Compiling the applications

+If you want to compile the project, you can use GCC and Eclipse.
+Put the downloaded folder into

+	\nRF5_SDK_15.2.0\examples\ble_central folder.

+More info about using GCC and Eclipse [here](https://devzone.nordicsemi.com/tutorials/b/getting-started/posts/development-with-gcc-and-eclipse).

 ## Applications' description

-- **beacon_scanner:** This application is for general purposes.
+- ~~**beacon_scanner:** This application is for general purposes.
 It simply reads each beacon advertisements and prints it by serial port.
-Currently this only reads 1MBPS PHY advertisements, but you can easily change the used PHY from code.
+Currently this only reads 1MBPS PHY advertisements, but you can easily change the used PHY from code.~~ (this will be updated soon)

 - **motam_scanner:** Reads advertisements and filters it in order to show by serial port only the MOTAM beacons.
 In this case, the nRF52840 will be connected by USB port to the [MOTAM gateway](https://github.com/nicslabdev/MOTAM-Gateway).
 MOTAM beacons report on the state of the environment, so the gateway will collect this information.
 By default, this application will show PHY Coded advertisements.